fps697608/AWS-ECS-Workshop/README.md

 	  [ec2-user@ip-10-10-1-244 ~]$ docker tag hello-world:latest 64691493xxxx.dkr.ecr.us-west-2.amazonaws.com/docker-demo:latest

-	>Note: “hello world” is docker image; “64691493xxxx” is your AWS account ID; “docker-demo” is repository you created step 5.5.
+	>Note: 1. “hello world” is docker image.
+2. “64691493xxxx” is your AWS account ID.
+3. “docker-demo” is the repository you created in previous step.

 	Run the following command to push this image to your newly created AWS repository:

       [ec2-user@ip-10-10-1-244 ~]$ docker push 64691493xxxx.dkr.ecr.us-west-2.amazonaws.com/docker-demo:latest

-	>Note: “docker-demo” is repository you created step 5.5.
+	>Note: “docker-demo” is the repository you created in previous step.

 	![5.png](/images/5.png)